Nearly 100 Years of History

 Wolverine began diversifying its equipment base with the purchase of its first CNC lathe in 1989.
 Wolverine has continued to diversify and grow.
 In the middle 1990’s the company purchased four CNC mills and tapping units and five 4″ 6-spindle screw machines as well as eight 2 5/8″ Acmes.
 This equipment was moved into the two (7200 square foot each) additions to the building in 1995 and 1998 respectively.
 During the 1990’s Wolverine has also added inspection equipment and computer equipment in order to remain competitive maintain and improve efficiency and customer satisfaction.
 Wolverine Machine became ISO 9002 and QS 9000 Certified in 1999.

 A Strong Innovative Company

-Wolverine Machine Products, after 79 years located at it present site, looks forward to the new century with confidence.
+Wolverine Machine Products, after 79 years located at its present site, looks forward to the new century with confidence.
 We are proud of our past and look forward to a prosperous future as we continue to remain fiscally responsible and competitively aggressive.

 Wolverine Machine Products Company is dedicated to meeting customer requirements, special needs, and delivery schedules.
 We focus on understanding our customer’s current and future needs in order to assist customers in meeting their requirements and goals.
-Our management team is flexible and has the experience, ability and resources to accommodate changing market requirements and customer expectations.
+Our management team is flexible and has the experience, ability, and resources to accommodate changing market requirements and customer expectations.

 We have developed a “Customer Survey” to measure our customer’s perception of our performance.
-We will send it our customers annually.
+We will send our customers annually.
 We will review the results of the survey and we will be proactive and improve any deficient areas pointed out by our customers.
 We will measure the results of the survey.
 Our goal is to continuously improve our customer’s level of satisfaction.